Resolved

 City Council

-13. A Hamilton Property visioning meeting agenda included an item titled "Overview of Public Funding Options" tied to redevelopment and related improvements.
+11. A Hamilton Property visioning meeting included an item titled “Overview of public funding options” tied to redevelopment and related improvements.

 Hamilton Property Community Visioning Process Phase 4